The Garden Grazer

 Let's make a pan of vegan Creamy Mushroom Tomato Pasta!

 To simplify the cream sauce, we won't be soaking whole cashews or needing to blend anything in a blender.
-Instead, we will use a shortcut with cashew milk and cheesy nutritional yeast!
+Instead, we'll use a shortcut with cashew milk and cheesy nutritional yeast.
+So easy!

 Dry penne pasta, spinach, tomatoes, and mushroom ingredients on a white table

-For this recipe you will toss together in a large skillet:
+For this recipe, you'll toss together in a large skillet:

 • Sun-dried tomatoes: I use dry packed sun-dried tomatoes.
 (Most often I buy the "Mediterranean Organic" brand which come in a 3 ounce bag.)
 But an oil-packed jar of sun-dried tomatoes works as well.